hapax/hapax.github.io/assets/simple-physics.md

 methods since high-leverage methods are deemed too advanced.
 But in the words of Cyprian of Carthate, *custom without truth is the antiquity of error*.
-And hacker spirit is the perfect antidote for custom without truth.
+Hacker spirit is the perfect antidote for custom without truth.

 #### References